 Originally an establishment where waiters would gather post-shift, Waiters Restaurant now attracts Melburnians from all walks of life.
 Expect rich, Nonna-style meals including their famous ricotta ravioli or cheesy meat lasagna.
 Follow the narrow stairwell to Italian heaven.

-One of Melbourne’s favourite rooftop bars, Loop Roof hosts a range of events throughout the month.
+One of Melbourne’s favourite rooftop bars, Loop Roof draws the crowds in hot and cold weather.
 Cosy up with a generous drinks list.
 The barbie-pink ‘portello fizz’ features ingredients including gin and bitter orange-blossom water.
-For the peckish, $8 pizzas will keep stomachs and hearts full.
-Don’t miss an epic showdown between Australia and America when Hop Nation go four rounds against Brooklyn Brewery as part of Good Beer Week.
-Sunday 14 May 1 – 3:30pm.
-And underneath…
+For the peckish, fish tacos and confit duck croquettes will keep stomachs and hearts full.

 The creative hubs